Using Commensurabilities and Orbit Structure to Understand Barred Galaxy Evolution: Orbit Classification

 Deviations from zero for the three quantities may result from orbit family switching -- either because the potential is changing or because the orbit is near a heteroclinic trajectory -- or apoapse position uncertainty (owing to discrete time sampling).
 The deviations require some tolerance to be set on each quantity.
 We select classification thresholds by constructing diagrams in $(\tparaL, \left\langle \sigma_{R_{\rm cluster}}\right\rangle_k, \left \langle \sigma_{\phi_{\rm cluster}}\right\rangle_k)$ space and looking for features.
 In practice, at late times, the features are obvious as the orbit evolution has slowed significantly.

-We find false positive and negative rates to be approximately one per cent.
+We find false positive and negative rates of approximately one per cent.
 We determined these rates empirically by varying the size of the apoapse window and examining the orbits whose classifications change.
 We also examine orbits by visual inspection to check for contaminants.
-We define this to be an acceptable level of contamination.
-It follows that the mass determination in the trapped-orbit population is approximately one percent, which is more than sufficient for our dynamical analysis.
+We find that the mass determination in the trapped-orbit population is approximately one percent, which is more than sufficient for our dynamical analysis.

 The tolerance values for each family are presented in Table~\ref{tab:families}.
 Choosing the thresholds for family classification is largely model-independent: in the context of this work, we find that the metrics chosen for the cusp simulation correctly classify the orbits in the core simulation as well.
 The largest difference between the two simulations in terms of classification is in the `other' bar-supporting orbit family, which has some dependence on upon the geometry of the bar (e.g. a more rectangular bar has more orbits with nonzero $\left \langle \sigma_{\phi_{\rm cluster}}\right\rangle_k$).
 In addition, time evolution can affect the time resolution; determinations are nosier in models with rapidly changing pattern speeds.
 To calibrate the thresholds for trapped orbits given the five metrics, we tabulate the quantities listed above for all orbits at some late time, when secular evolution is relatively slow.
 Significant progress on tuning the thresholds may be made using theoretical considerations: orbits that are part of the bar will show small values of $\tparaL$, and orbits that are consistent members of a single family will show small values of $\left \langle \sigma_{R_{\rm cluster}}\right\rangle_k$.
 We empirically find the best discriminator between different orbit families to be $\left \langle \sigma_{\phi_{\rm cluster}}\right\rangle_k$.
 We assume that orbits with $\Omega_r>\Omega_p$ are not a part of the bar owing to classification uncertainty as a result of orbit sampling.
 Once we complete the process for verifying the chosen criteria, we proceed with a full analysis of the simulation.